 3. Tracking and monitoring using IoT for logistics service

-IoT (Internet of Things) devices are increasingly used in logistics to track shipments in real-time.
+IoT (Internet of Things) devices are increasingly used in logistics management to track shipments in real-time.
 These devices provide precise location data, monitor environmental conditions (such as temperature and humidity in the case of perishable goods, in other words, FMCG), and alert logistics managers to any potential problems or delays.
 This technology provides better visibility and control over the supply chain, leading to better decision-making and customer service.

 4. Transportation management for more effective logistics